-Desalination describes the water purification process that involves extracting salts and minerals from saline, salt water or seawater.
+The purification of seawater can be achieved in a number of ways.
+Desalination is one of them and it involves extracting salts and minerals from saline, salt or seawater.
 It is a water treatment purification process that is used extensively around the World and its use is increasing as population growth, industrialisation and climate change impact the demands for clean water suitable for drinking purposes.

 Desalination as a water purification method is a very old process.

 So old in fact that Greek sailors are credited with having come up with the idea in the 4th century BC so they could create drinking water from sea water.

 Nowadays however, we have various methods of creating drinking water from other sources.

 Purification for industrial applications

 Industry uses water in a variety of ways.